leezythu/UCTR/FEVEROUS/readme.md

 #### Model Training&Inference

 We use the baseline model from the official repository of [FEVEROUS](https://github.com/Raldir/FEVEROUS), so you can first clone the training scripts.
+Then download the FEVEROUS data using `./scripts/download_data.sh` and replace the training file with the synthetic file.

 For training and inference, please run:
 ```python
 sh train_verdict.sh
 sh infer_verdict.sh